sammed-123/A-simple-Game/README.md

 # A Simple Game
-click on the shapes continuosly and get the reaction time [View the project here(in chrome)](https://sammed-123.github.io/A-simple-Game/)
+click on the Circles continuosly and get the reaction time [View the project here(in chrome)](https://sammed-123.github.io/A-simple-Game/)